sathnaga/sathnaga.github.io/_posts/2018-11-11-run-host-tests-using-op-test-framework.md

 machine_state=OS <
 ```

-Explanation to config file
+__Explanation to above op-test config file:__
 ```
-host_cmd_timeout - timeout for each command in the file(just given maximum) host_cmd_file - file that is relative to op-test-framework base directory
+host and bmc credentials which is common for most of the tests and host_cmd_timeout - timeout for each command in the file(just given maximum timeout) host_cmd_file - file path, relative to op-test-framework base directory
 ```

+__An example host_cmd_file:__
-An example host_cmd_file, to compile upstream guest kernel, boot and run a KVM guest vcpuhotplug test.
+* compiles upstream guest kernel, boots and runs a KVM guest vcpuhotplug test.
 ```
 $cat tests.conf
 [ -d /home/kvmci/ ] || mkdir -p /home/kvmci